Holly-Wooden/-Hacker-The-Movie-/README.md

 # **Hacker** :computer:
 _The Open Source Movie Project_ :movie_camera:
 <hr>

-- Goal is raise awareness on how cutting edge technology can be used to scam/trick people unaware.
+## Goal is raise awareness of new ways technology can be used to target people who seem like easy targets.
 - Should be:
    - [ ] Entertaining
    - [ ] Realistic and Feasibly Possible